toshon-jennings/caps-cortex/README.md

-# 🧠 caps-cortex
+# 🧠 CAps-Cortex
 Copilot-assisted staging, drafting, and development for Double Caps Correct ("CAps")

 ---

 ## 🧩 What Is This Repo?
 A trusted workspace for thinking out loud—with structure.

-**caps-cortex** is a companion repo to your main CAps GitHub Pages site.
+**CAps-Cortex** is a companion repo to my main CAps GitHub Pages site.
 It houses markdown-based lists, drafts, and logs for collaborative development with Microsoft Copilot (primarily), and GitHUb Copilot (secondarily).

 This is where ideas mature before going live.